 - phlebitis, an inflammation of the vein caused by a blood clot

-- Sclerotherapy: This common treatment is used for spider veins and varicose veins.
-In this procedure, a doctor injects a chemical into your veins, causing them to seal shut.
+- Sclerotherapy.
+This common treatment is used for spider veins and varicose veins.
+In sclerotherapy, a healthcare provider injects a chemical into your veins, causing them to seal shut.
 With blood flow stopped, the vein becomes scar tissue and eventually fades.
-This treatment must be repeated every four to six weeks.
+This treatment must be repeated every four to six weeks until the vein disappears.

-- Laser treatments: This procedure uses a laser to send bursts of light through your skin and into your vein, making the vein fade.
+- Laser treatments.
+This procedure uses a laser to send bursts of light through your skin and into your vein, making the vein fade by destroying the vein.

 - wearing compression support stockings